Goodbye Mr. Brasha

 I disagree humbly – I think he was a great talent that just never found the right home.

 To the Brasha family – peace and love to you all.
 And Dominic?
 I know you are going to find a gig next to the big man up there.
 You made us laugh and you made us smile – and we love you for it.

 # # #

-The Southeast Texas Political Review is a production of Klein and Associates Political Relations. © 1995 – 2018 PRK Enterprises, Inc. Any rebroadcast or reproduction of this site is forbidden without permission of this Company.
-Such permission must be in writing and consist of the persons name – address – and the reason for the reproduction.
+The Southeast Texas Political Review is a production of Klein and Associates Political Relations. © 1995 – 2018 PRK Enterprises, Inc. Any rebroadcast or reproduction of this site is forbidden without the permission of this Company.
+Such permission must be in writing and consist of the person’s name – address – and the reason for the reproduction.
 Under title 17 of the US Code – Subjects that reproduce or reprint any portion of this site without permission of PRK Enterprises, Inc. may be liable under the statute.
-For comments – questions – or requests for reproduction of quotes or stories as written in this site, please E-Mail us at firstname.lastname@example.org.
+For comments – questions – or requests for reproduction of quotes or stories as written on this site, please E-Mail us at firstname.lastname@example.org.